 - 1.2.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - 1.2.a.
-The Sponsoring Institution should also sponsor an ACGME-accredited program in diagnostic radiology, except when the pediatric radiology fellowship is structured in a free-standing children's hospital.
-(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - 1.2.a.
+The Sponsoring Institution must also sponsor an ACGME-accredited program in diagnostic radiology. ^(Core) - 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core)